Watts-James/Watts-James.github.io-TechComm/README.md

 **Prerequisites:**
 1. Resume formatted in markdown.
 2. Github account
-3. Andrew Etter's book Modern Technical writting
+3. Andrew Etter's book Modern Technical writing

 ### **Navigate and GitHub Homepage**
 Log-in to your GitHub account and navigate to the [GitHub](github.com) homepage.